Ambiship Injection

 Ambiship injection uses

-{med_name} is used in the treatment of severe fungal infections and kala-azar.
+{med_name} is used in the treatment of severe fungal infections, kala-azar and leishmaniasis.

 How ambiship injection works